bkuhn/talks/OLF-2011/netservices.markdown

 + Portable and Autonomous.

-+ Developers decide next direction.
++ Developers will decide next direction.

 + Ask **the** question in Cloud projects:
       + Are we respecting the users' freedom and autonomy?